"crumbs of lost material add up to a feast of waste at the end of

 when you bring your own.

-NOTE: RECENT RESEARCH HAS SHOWN THAT HEATED PLASTIC RELEASES TOXIC
+NOTE: RESEARCH HAS SHOWN THAT HEATED PLASTIC RELEASES TOXIC

 *Take a thermos of iced water with you in your travels.
 This will